-Emphasis Area Issue Needs Recommendations to Address Needs Transit safety The MBTA reported recent increases in fatalities on its system, particularly on the commuter rail.
+Emphasis Area Issue Needs Recommendations to Address Needs Multimodal roadway usage Cars, trucks, buses, bicyclists, pedestrians, and others compete for space and travel priority in constrained roadway environments.
+Delivery vehicles transporting online purchases and TNC vehicles picking up or dropping off passengers also compete for curb space and create conflicts.
+Both of these factors can create unsafe conditions for travelers.
+Incorporate Complete Streets design and traffic calming principles in roadway projects.
+Identify strategies to manage roadway user priority, parking, and curb space.
+Proposed Initiative Consider curbside land use and demand and suggest management and improvement strategies when conducting MPO traffic engineering and freight studies Transit safety The MBTA reported recent increases in fatalities on its system, particularly on the commuter rail.
 The MBTA and the RTAs in the Boston region must continue to monitor and reduce bus collisions, derailments, and other accidents that may contribute to negative safety outcomes.
-Collect and analyze safety data and monitor transit safety performance measures.
+Collect and analyze safety data, establish transit safety performance measures, set targets, and monitor the measures.
 Identify and invest in priority state-of-good-repair and modernization projects (e.g. positive train control and rapid transit vehicle upgrades).
 Coordinate with transit providers and partner agencies on safety education and awareness initiatives.
-Proposed Program Fund projects to improve transit safety through an MPO Transit State of Good Repair and Modernization investment programs Connected and Autonomous Vehicles CAV technology is advancing.
+Proposed Program Transit Modernization investment program Connected and Autonomous Vehicles CAV technology is advancing.
 While CAV applications may reduce instances of human driver error, limiting factors such as inclement weather and device inoperability, may reduce their safety effectiveness.
 Riskier driver, pedestrian, and other roadway user behavior may offset safety benefits.
 Monitor advancements in CAV technology.
 Monitor and analyze safety impacts of CAV deployments, particularly in the Boston region.
 Proposed Study Research safety outcomes of autonomous vehicle testing in Boston or other metropolitan areas